leotodisco/leotodisco/README.md

 ### About me
 - 👋 Hi, I am Leopoldo Todisco.
 - 🌎 I am 23 years old, and I am from Italy,
-- 📚 I am a computer science student currently enrolled in the master's degree program at Università degli Studi di Salerno.
+- 📚 I am a Computer Science student currently enrolled in the Master's degree program at University of Salerno.
 - 👀 My dedication to the Computer Science manifests itself in a profound interest in various aspects, with a particular focus on Software Engineering and Artificial Intelligence.
-- 🌱 Currently, I am studying Compilers, Enterprise Mobile Application Development, and Software Dependability.
+- 🌱 Currently, I am studying Software Engineering, Management and Evolution, Software Engineering for AI and Software Metrics.

 ### Languages and Frameworks: